Mohammadshah7867/SOC-Analyst-Labs/Active-Directory-SOC/Detecting-AD-Initial-Access.md

 - Practiced correlating two independent log sources (IIS access logs and Sysmon endpoint telemetry) to validate a single finding from two angles - confirming that a web request wasn't just attempted, but actually resulted in code execution on the host.
 - Reinforced the importance of timestamp normalization (UTC vs. local time) when building a cross-source investigation timeline, a detail that's easy to overlook and can lead to incorrect sequencing of events if missed.
 - Built a repeatable, staged investigation methodology (scan detection -> artifact discovery -> command extraction -> execution confirmation -> deployment timing) that generalizes well beyond this specific web shell scenario to other web-based initial access investigations.
+- Learned that HTTP status codes alone are insufficient to determine authentication outcome in OWA logs, since both successful and failed logins return a 302 redirect; the query string (`reason=2` for failures) or a pivot to Windows Security logs is required to disambiguate.
+- Reinforced that IIS-hosted authentication events (4624/4625) logged locally on a web server often lack the true attacker source IP in the `Source_Network_Address` field, since the logon is processed locally by IIS - meaning IIS access logs and Windows Security logs must be used together, not interchangeably, to fully attribute an attack.
+- Practiced distinguishing brute-force (many attempts against one account) from password spraying (few attempts spread across many accounts) using the same underlying IIS signal, disambiguated only by pivoting to Windows Security logs - a reminder that identical network-layer patterns can represent different attacker techniques and require endpoint/directory-level context to correctly classify.

 ## References
 - [TryHackMe - Active Directory for SOC: Detecting AD Initial Access](https://tryhackme.com/module/active-directory-for-soc)